 If so, then listen up.

-But I’m here to tell you that nothing could not be farther from the truth.
+But I’m here to tell you that nothing could be further from the truth.
 Not the way I practice, nor the way other honest practitioners do, either.

 It gives me no greater joy, as a physician, than to watch my patient evolve into a healthier individual.
 To shorten his or her medication list is exactly part of his process.
 It can happen, and it does.
-In fact, I see this play out, time and time again, and, for me, it never gets old to see.
+In fact, I see this play out, time and time again, and for me, it never gets old.

 How To Drop A Medication

 First you have to be in a position to do so – i.e. having lost weight, or dropped a bad habit, etc.